Builders FirstSource: History

 In 2015, Builders FirstSource acquired ProBuild.
-This acquisition resulted in a combined entity with $6.1 billion in combined 2014 revenue.
+This acquisition resulted in a combined entity with $6.1 billion in combined 2014 revenue and over 430 locations across 40 states.
 In 2018, the revenue of the combined company was $7.7 Billion.

-In December 2019, Builders FirstSource acquired Raney Components, LLC and Raney Construction, Inc, located in Groveland, Florida.
+In December 2019, Builders FirstSource acquired Raney Components, LLC and Raney Construction, Inc, located in Groveland, Florida.This business unit now operates under the name Florida Construction Services.

-In January 2020, Builders FirstSource acquired Bianchi & Company, Inc, a millwork supplier and install company located in Charlotte, North Carolina.
-In September 2020, Builders FirstSource announced a merger with BMC Stock Holdings, in which the newly merged company would operate under the Builders FirstSource branding.
+In January 2020, Builders FirstSource acquired Bianchi & Company, Inc, a millwork supplier and install company located in Charlotte, North Carolina, and TW Perry, a Maryland-Based Building Materials Distributor.